 How wide does a gaming desk need to be for dual monitors?

-For two 27” monitors, you need at least 60” of desk width — 55” is tight.
+For two 27” monitors, you need at least 60” of desk width — 55” is technically possible but cramped.
 For two 32” monitors or ultrawides, budget 70”+.
-The Magnus Pro XL (70”) and Autonomous SmartDesk Pro (up to 70×30”) handle dual large-monitor setups.
-The FlexiSpot E7 Pro (55”) and ERGO COLLECT (55”) are tight for dual-monitor rigs.
+The Magnus Pro XL (70”) and Autonomous SmartDesk Pro (up to 70” × 30”) handle dual large-monitor setups.
+The FlexiSpot E7 Pro (55” included top) and ERGO COLLECT (55”) are tight for dual large screens.

 Is the Secretlab Magnus Pro XL worth $949?

-For gaming-specific features — integrated power supply, magnetic cable management, full metal construction — yes.
-It’s not the most stable or the highest-capacity desk here, but it’s the only one designed to be a battlestation rather than adapted to one.
-If you care about cable management and want everything integrated, $949 is reasonable.
-If you just want a stable frame, the FlexiSpot E7 Pro at $439.99 outperforms it on specs alone.
+For gaming-specific features — integrated power supply, magnetic cable management, full steel construction — yes, if those things matter to you.
+It’s not the most stable or highest-capacity desk here, but it’s the only one designed as a complete battlestation rather than adapted to one.
+If you care about clean cable management and want everything integrated, $949 is reasonable.

 Conclusion